Developer

 Unified data model

-Teamwork Graph connectors work by:
+Teamwork Graph connectors

 Relationships and context

-• Unified search across all tools
+• Unified search can find related content across all tools, not just individual results

 What value does Teamwork Graph provide?